Love and Loss Made John Paul an Apostle of Mercy

 Posted on April 24th, 2014

-What did he see in Divine Mercy?
+What did he see in St. Faustina and her Divine Mercy message?

 “Love is stronger than death,” he writes in Dives in Misericordia (On Divine Mercy).
 That was a lesson Pope John Paul II learned through the enormous losses he suffered throughout his life.